astronomer/astro-docs/enterprise/stable/06_manage-astronomer/06_registry-backend.md

 ### Prerequisites

-To use Google Cloud Storage (GCS) as a registry back end solution, you'll need:
+To use Google Cloud Storage (GCS) as a registry backend solution, you'll need:

 - An existing GCS Bucket
 - Your Google Cloud Platform Service Account JSON Key
 - Ability to create a Kubernetes Secret in your cluster

 ### Add to your config.yaml

-**1. Download your Google Cloud Platform service account JSON key from [Google Console](https://console.cloud.google.com/apis/credentials/serviceaccountkey).** Make sure the service account you use has both the `Storage Legacy Bucket Owner` and `Storage Object Admin` roles.
+**1. Download your Google Cloud Platform service account JSON key from [Google Console](https://console.cloud.google.com/apis/credentials/serviceaccountkey)**

+Make sure the service account you use has both the `Storage Legacy Bucket Owner` and `Storage Object Admin` roles.

 **2. Create a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/) using the downloaded key:**